 But why do you need it in the first place?

 The thing is, all PCs emit heat.
 However, it can take a limited amount of heat, beyond which hardware can get damaged.
-The CPU has many parts, such as a hard disk, motherboard, and more, and gets heated while working.
+The PC has many parts, such as a hard disk, motherboard, and more, and gets heated while working.
 The heat is normal before a threshold, and it can severely damage the CPU if not regulated.